-The Boxer Rebellion was an uprising against foreigners and Christians that erupted in eastern China in the late 1890s.
-The rebellion failed in 1901, crushed by a joint military expedition by eight foreign powers.
+The Boxer Rebellion was an uprising against foreigners and Christians that erupted in eastern China in the late 1890s and continued until 1901.
+The rebellion was eventually crushed by a joint military expedition, carried out by eight foreign powers.

 Who were the Boxers?

 The driving force behind this uprising was a secret society called the Fists of Righteous Harmony, dubbed the Boxers by the Western press.

 Members of this secretive movement were anti-foreign and anti-Christian.
 They were also critical of the Qing regime for its inability to resist foreign imperialism.
 The Boxers sought their own retribution against foreign imperialists in China, promising to “drive out the foreign devils”.

 Righteous Harmony members learned and practised a form of kung fu (the origin of the ‘Boxers’ name).
 Some attempted to perfect a mystical skill called ‘iron shirt’.
 This involved toughening and tensing the body to withstand blows.
 The best advocates of ‘iron shirt’, it was claimed, would be impervious to bullets.

 The Boxer Rebellion began to take shape in the late 1890s, shortly after German imperialists seized control of Shandong province.
 German activity in Shandong led to heightened tensions between foreigners and peasants there.

 A coastal province to the south-east of Beijing, Shandong was known for its economic deprivation and poverty, caused to a large degree by its extreme variations in climate.